Vanessa Stacey: Biography

 Stacey then wrote and directed the one-act play, Work in Progress, which ran for three seasons.
 She spent the next year or so performing in the Wellington-area, including guest starring on the comedy television show Pulp Comedy, before she was cast with Jennyfer Jewell (Ellie) as Alice in the long-running teen drama series The Tribe.
 Although the two were initially brought in for a one-time appearance, the characters proved so popular that Cloud 9 brought them back as regular cast members during the second and third seasons.
 Stacey's appearance in particular, according to a viewer pool by Channel 5, the episode was the highest ever received for a guest star.
 In 2001, she and other cast members performing on the spin-off album Abe Messiah, providing backup vocals for "Banging The Drum" and "Beep Beep".

-On 14 April 2001, Stacey also made a special appearance on Channel 5's teen block The Core as part of a Tribe promotional tour in the United Kingdom.
-Her appearance led to several other appearances on Channel 5 including hosting the Channel 5 Road Show in the summer of that year in which she performed an 8-minute stand up comedy routine.
-However, Stacey before more recognizable as Brenda Blue in the children's television show Jay Jay the Jet Plane in which she played Brenda Blue a lady who kept and maintained the working of her jet planes.
+On 14 April 2001, Stacey made a special appearance on Channel 5's teen block The Core as part of The Tribe promotional tour in the United Kingdom.
+Her appearance led to several other hosting spots on Channel 5, including the Channel 5 Road Show that summer, where she performed an 8-minute stand-up comedy routine.
+However, Stacey became best known as Brenda Blue in the British version of Jay Jay the Jet Plane, playing a mechanic who maintained and looked after her planes.

 While in London, she was also involved in The Lord of the Rings providing the voiceover for one of the hobbit The Lord of the Rings: The Fellowship of the Ring.
 She also filmed a number of scenes for the film, most notably appearing as one of the guest hobbits at the 111th Birthday party of hobbit Bilbo Baggins, although her scenes were cut from the final film.
-In December 2001, she attended the London premiere of Fellowship of the Rings with Elijah Wood, Liv Tyler, Orlando Bloom and Ian McKellen.
+In December 2001, she attended the London premiere of Fellowship of the Ring with Elijah Wood, Liv Tyler, Orlando Bloom and Ian McKellen.
 She later appeared on screen as a minor character in a scene with Frodo in the third and final part of the series The Lord of the Rings: The Return of the King.

 Stacey spent the next two years teaching music and drama and working part-time as a hairdresser while in London.
 She also directed several television programs for Channel 5 and the BBC before returning to New Zealand in late 2004.

 She and several other former cast members returned for the season five finale, but the show was canceled before the sixth season began filming.
 Following the show's cancellation, she was involved in the spin-off series The New Tomorrow as acting and voice coach.
 Former cast member Caleb Ross (Lex) also worked as a foley artist on the show.

 In 2005, Stacey had a guest appearance in the Hercules television miniseries and, the next year, appeared in a supporting role in Robert Sarkies's drama Out of the Blue.